kristianmandrup/timespan/README.md

 	t.to_hours = 10800
 ``

+== TODO

+Should use Duration for duration calculations!

 == Contributing to timespan

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.